How to Avoid Data Loss on NAS Thecus N12000PRO and Retrieve Erased Files

 Yes, a failed RAID rebuild process can potentially lead to data loss on NAS Thecus N12000PRO devices.
 During a RAID rebuild, the NAS device is reconstructing the data on the failed or replaced hard drive(s) using the data from the remaining drives in the RAID array.
 If there are any issues or errors during the rebuild process, it can result in data corruption or loss.
 It is important to ensure that the NAS device is properly configured and all hardware components are functioning correctly to minimize the risk of data loss during a RAID rebuild.
 Additionally, having a backup of the data is always recommended to mitigate the potential impact of any data loss events.

-Although NAS N12000PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N12000PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view